-Paul Wittenberger, an innovative filmmaker, artist, and activist, was born in Michigan before spending his early childhood in the war torn West African nation of Liberia.
+Paul Wittenberger, an innovative filmmaker, artist, and activist, was born in Michigan before spending his early childhood in the war-torn west-African nation of Liberia.
 After completing his early education upon his return to the States, Paul, pursuing his interests, studied film at the renowned Full Sail University.
-His unique upbringing in the West African culture gave Paul a fresh and distinctive perspective.
-These attributes are clearly portrayed in every aspect of his art.
+His unique upbringing in the West African culture gave Paul a fresh and distinctive perspective; this is clearly portrayed in every aspect of his art.

 In early 2010 Paul partnered with G. Edward Griffin to produce a ground-breaking documentary to bring the subject of geothermal engineering (better known as “chem-trails”) to the forefront.
 “What in the World are They Spraying?” followed in the fall of 2010, rising to great success and equal controversy.
 Paul’s second feature length documentary, released in 2012, was “The Great Culling: Our Water.”

 After that, Paul partnered with Steven Anderson to produce a six back-to-back films: "After the Tribulation,” “The Book of Revelation,” “New World Order Bible Versions," "Marching to Zion," “1 & 2 Thessalonians,” and "Babylon USA”.
 In these films, Paul shows his uncanny ability to present timeless Biblical truths in a way that feels groundbreaking and applicable to our present day.

 In late 2015, he recently produced what many consider his best work yet, “Fluoride: Poison on Tap”.
 Like "The Great Culling: Our Water", it deals with the subject of water fluoridation and its health affects.